robertoschwald/grails-gitcheck/README.md

 Git client used
 ---------------

-This plugin uses JGit as a dependency and the native git client installed in your OS.
+This plugin uses JGit as a dependency and the native Git client installed in your OS.

-Due to the current lack of HTTP Basic Authentication support by ~/.netrc or credential.helper in JGit, this plugin for now uses the native git client installed in your OS for all remote operations.
+Due to the current lack of HTTP Basic Authentication support using .netrc or credential.helper authentication in JGit, this plugin for now uses the native Git client installed in your OS for all remote operations to support Git, SSH and HTTP(s) protocols.

+Please ensure your native Git client is available on the PATH environment variable.